- News Archive

 “For a stroke of luck there was a master’s in accounting information meeting that night, so I joined that meeting,” Justin says.
 “It was meant to be.”

 Looking back good fortune found Justin at Dominican.
-The Penguins lacrosse team had a winning season and qualified for its first WCLL playoff game as a member of the top division nationally in Men’s Collegiate Lacrosse Association.
-And this next year he will earn a degree from Dominican’s MSA program to put him in position to be CPA certified and Deloitte bound in Nashville.
+The Penguins lacrosse team had a winning season in 2022 and qualified for its first WCLL playoff game as a member of the top division nationally in Men’s Collegiate Lacrosse Association.
+He is a captain on Dominican’s lacrosse team this spring and this August will earn a degree from its MSA program to put him in position to be CPA certified and Deloitte bound in Nashville.

 “I was able to perform to expectations that my mom and my family knew I could do in high school,” Justin says.
 “And now that I’m in college it paid off in the long run.”